• Updated on Dec 2, 2025

 Cost Includes:

-• Pick up and drop off from your respective hotel in Kathmandu and drop at Bus Stop
+• Pick up and drop off from your respective hotel in Kathmandu and drop off at the bus stop

 • Tourist bus to Machha Khola